ArtomD/PersonalProjects/README.md

 Language C# in Unity

-2D real time puzzle game created for [Game Off 2020](https://itch.io/jam/game-off-2020), with an overal place of 36th.
+2D real time puzzle game created for [Game Off 2020](https://itch.io/jam/game-off-2020), with an overall place of 36th.
 (1 month of development)

 # PersonalProjects